sam-k0/ExamGen/README.md

 - QUESTION_TYPES: Types of questions to generate (e.g., "multiple choice", "short answer").
 - NUM_QUESTIONS: The number of questions to generate.
 - OUTPUT_PDF: The file path where the generated PDF will be saved.
+- FONTPATH: (optional) Override font for special characters.
+Leave to `""` if not needed.

 ## Setup